Community for Musical Scholars

 - Community learning and engagement

-- Multipurpose room with community study space, classroom technology, and electric keyboards
+- Multipurpose room with community study space, classroom technology, electric keyboards and a grand piano

 Which classes will we take?